olibejak/SmartHome/README.md

 according to [DeviceDocumentation](https://gitlab.fel.cvut.cz/olibejak/smarthome/-/tree/main/src/main/java/cz/cvut/fel/omo/device/util/DeviceDocumentation.java).
 - While running the application, the user can interact with the application through the console.
-  - Use the `h` command to see the list of available commands. you have run out of energy or time for your project, put a note at the top of the README saying that development has slowed down or stopped completely.
-Someone may choose to fork your project or volunteer to step in as a maintainer or owner, allowing your project to keep going.
-You can also make an explicit request for maintainers.
+  - Use the `h` command to see the list of available commands.